Albuca Spiralis [AL-buh-Kuh, Spir-AH-liss] is one of the most unusual plants as it looks like spiral grass.

 - Corkscrew Albuca

 Size & Growth

-Corkscrew Albuca grows around 8” inches tall and forms small groups with corkscrew leaves.
+Corkscrew Frizzle Sizzle Albuca grows around 8” inches tall and forms small groups with corkscrew leaves.

-The tips of the leaves curl and spiral giving it a unique appearance.
+The tips of the leaves curl and spiral, giving them a unique appearance.

 During late winter, this little plant begins growing foliage.

 This is when the unique twists and curls appear, creating a fascinating look.